Senior Lecturer in Applied Linguistics and TESOL

 In my spare time, I like to bake, go hill walking and challenge myself by trying out new fitness classes!

-Module director and tutor: Language Teaching Methodology.
+Module director and tutor:

-Fellow of the Higher Education Academy, UK.
+Current: Fellow of the Higher Education Academy, UK.

-Member, British Association for Applied Linguistics.
+Current: Member, British Association of Applied Linguistics.

 - The cultural practices and values of an immigrant multilingual Malayali community in the UK: pillars of heritage language maintenance', Multilingual language theories and practices conference, University of Valladolid, Spain, April 2018.